Homework 3 - DMAOC (div, mul, and, or, case)

 When we write and execute an assembly program, the program itself gets loaded into memory.
 Each directive (with its arguments) is a value, and the directives are stored in sequence in memory; a label is effectively a memory address, and the directive at that label is stored in memory at that address.

 dq is a "meta-directive."
 It takes as input an 8-byte value.
 Instead of putting into memory a value corresponding to dq w, it will put the value w directly into memory at that location. w itself could be any value; in particular, it may not correspond to any assembly directive!
-So you probably don't want to let the processor execute this directive.
+So, you probably don't want to let the processor execute this directive.
 Effectively, you're using a location in memory where the processor expects to find part of your program, but storing arbitrary data there instead.
 When we call the assembler, this arbitrary data will still be in the machine code, hence, "data in the executable."

 For our purposes in hw3, we're using dq to store a label: that is, the address of a different part of our program.
 And we can compute, using only arithmetic, at which point in memory this label will be stored (as an offset from another label).
-But notice they layer of indirection here: we're storing, at an address in the middle of our program, the address of another point in our program.

 Grammar